Learn more about the many amazing attractions nearby.

 Come to the El Malpais Visitor Center located at 1900 E. Santa Fe Avenue, Grants, N.M. to plan your adventure.

 Located in the El Malpais National Monument hiking and backcountry exploring can be found in the El Calderon Area.
-From the winding trenches that were once glowing rivers of lava, to the sloping hills of a long quite volcano, you can imaging the forces that created the area.
+From the winding trenches that were once glowing rivers of lava, to the sloping hills of a long quite volcano, you can imagine the forces that created the area.
 Where else, but a volcano, can you see what created the rocks beneath your feet.
 This is where geology comes to life.
-Located 20 miles south of Grants on NM53, generally accessible year round.
+Located 20 miles south of Grants on NM53, generally accessible year-round.

 An easy drive leads to a ridge of sandstone offering excellent vistas of El Malpais lava flows and surrounding countryside.
 Excellent spot for photos or even to picnic.

 The Narrows - El Malpais National Conservation Area